-Working Together to Safeguard Children (2018) states that organisations should have clear policies in line with those from the LSCB for dealing with allegations against people who work with children.
+Working Together to Safeguard Children (2018) states that organisations should have clear policies in line with those from the local safeguarding arrangements for dealing with allegations against people who work with children.
 Those policies should make a clear distinction between an allegation, a complaint or a concern about the quality of care or practice.

-Allegations as defined by KCSiE should be reported to the LADO.
+Allegations as defined by KCSiE should be reported to the Local Authority Designated Officer, (LADO).
 Complaints or concerns can be managed independently by FSM under internal procedures.